al-ce/karaml/README.md

 The string must contain valid key codes or valid single-character aliases.
-So, `[`, `?`, a blank space for `spacebar`, etc. will get interpreted as expected, but `spacebar`, `kp-`, `left` etc. will get interpreted as a string of chars, not their alias counterparts.
+So, `[`, `?`, a blank space for `spacebar`, etc. will get interpreted as characters, and `spacebar`, `kp-`, `left` etc. will get interpreted as a literal string of chars, not their alias counterparts.

 You can use a combination if you want to send non-single character events:
 ```yaml